geirolz/FP-In-a-nutshell/src/main/java/com/github/geirolz/fp/immutability/Immutability.md

 ```

 ---
 ## Cool!
-But if i need to mute state ?
+But if i need to mute states ?

 Don't mute already existing instance, **create a new one**.